hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 Assumptions:

--  Exchange set up a CC ``TransferPreapproval`` for their ``treasuryParty`` as explained in :ref:`setup-treasury-party`.
+-  The Exchange has set up a CC ``TransferPreapproval`` for their ``treasuryParty`` as explained in :ref:`setup-treasury-party`.
--  Exchange associated deposit account “abc123” with Customer in the Canton Integration DB.
+-  The Exchange has associated deposit account “abc123” with Customer in the Canton Integration DB.

 Example flow: